 The Prime Awakening

-The Prime Saga: Book Four (also functions as book one)
+The Prime Saga: Book Three

 Three hundred years after humanity was almost destroyed by an alien race, the few humans that remain are enslaved in flying cities.
 Trey is among them, a bookseller in the sky city of New San Francisco.
 Bewildering dreams come to him, visions of a past life he can't remember.
 One day he joins a resistance group, wanting to take back the city from the aliens who control it.

 That's when everything goes wrong.
 A fight breaks out, the police shooting magical guns that can tear through metal.
 The city breaks apart, sending Trey and the resistance through the bottom of the city, falling three thousand feet to Earth's surface.
 He survives, thanks to some unexpected magic, and comes face to face with something he had not expected: an alien.

 One of the most beautiful women he has ever seen.

 She is Arra, and she was born after the atrocities that locked the humans away.
 She seems shockingly familiar—but how is that possible?
 Now Trey and Arra are in a fight for their lives against the vicious humans on the ground, the ones who somehow escaped enslavement in the sky cities.
 Now they must also confront the secrets of the dark aliens who built the cities and decimated humanity—and rebuild their own relationship that was somehow hidden in the past.